Oikio/clean-architecture-fe/readme.md

 Types are mess right now

 # TODO:
-Think about cancellable useCases
+Add persistant state example
+Add computed state example
+?
+Add state and usCases factories
-Add tests, see how it works with useCases
+Add tests, see how they should work with useCases
+Add cancellable useCases
-Create more complicated app (Todo?
-Tweets?)
+Create more complicated app, maybe just complete list of howtos.